-DNA taggants represent the ultimate marker for security purposes.
-The highly specific and detailed analysis required for forensic proof of identity is well accepted and represents a significant obstacle and deterrent for potential counterfeiters.
-DNA Technologies has the ability to offer unlimited numbers of unique inks, dyes and films to their customers, with a very high degree of security and reliability, providing a security system that is virtually impossible to be broken or duplicated by counterfeiters.
+DNA taggants (uniquely encoded materials, like a fingerprint’s signature of identity) represent the ultimate marker for security purposes.
+The highly specific and detailed analysis required for forensic proof of identity is well accepted.
+DNA Technologies, Inc. has the ability to offer our customers unlimited numbers of unique inks, dyes and films.
+They provide a very high degree of security and reliability, which act as significant obstacles and deterrents for potential counterfeiters.

 The patented technology uses DNA-laced ink to tag and protect valuable products, brands and intellectual property.
 Key benefits of the technology include the ability to:

 • Track distribution on an ongoing basis to control product piracy and diversion

 • Preserve the integrity of products in the marketplace